-Static IPs can be requested for any Business Internet plan from Shaw, and requests can be made by contacting Shaw Business and speaking to Sales, Billing, or Technical Support.
+Static IPs can be requested for any Business Internet plan from Rogers, and requests can be made by contacting Rogers Business and speaking to Sales, Billing, or Technical Support.
 Make sure to have your account verification information (security code) to make the request.

 - Static IP requests can take up to five business days, so ensure that you make the request early to prevent delays in setting them up at your business.

 - Business Internet 30 and higher plans include one static IP, with additional IPs for lower plans having an additional cost per IP address.
 For more information, see Internet extras.

 - There is a maximum of eight IPs per modem.

 - Multiple static IP addresses may require additional technical documentation.
 Your Rogers Business representative will confirm what details are needed for the request.

 The Rogers modem won't pass out static IPs automatically.
 You or your IT person will need to manually enter the assigned static IP information into your networking device.
 Rogers agents will assist with providing the IP address information and verifying the Rogers setup, but not with third party equipment such as routers or firewalls.